Advanced Education Technology Program

-- The program is useful for K-12 administrators who want to understand how technology can support their K-12 teachers in their face to face or remote instruction.
+- The program is useful for K-12 administrators who want to understand how technology can support their K-12 teachers in their in-person or remote instruction.

 Participants will complete these live sessions over the course of the program, producing 8 original artifacts for their teaching with technology portfolios to earn their Advanced Education Technology Certificate from the University of Michigan based on the ISTE Standards for Educators.